Slancerk/SKILLZEE/README.md

 ## Contributing

 We welcome contributions and feedback!
 If you find any bugs, issues, or have suggestions for improvement, please create a pull request or issue.
 For major changes, please open an issue first to discuss the changes.

-## License

-SkillLink is licensed under the MIT License.
-See LICENSE for more information.